The Art of War (film): Production

 In February 1999, Elie Samaha and Stone entered into a three-picture co-financing deal which included The Art of War and would now be produced by Franchise Pictures, Stone's Illusion Entertainment, and Wesley Snipes' Amen Ra Films with Snipes also set to play the lead after Li dropped out.
-Stanley Tong was in negotiations to direct with distribution to be handled by Morgan Creek Entertainment and Warner Bros. via their output deal with Franchise Pictures.
+Stanley Tong was in negotiations to direct with distribution to be handled by Morgan Creek Entertainment and Warner Bros.
+Pictures via their output deal with Franchise Pictures.
 By April, Christian Duguay was set to direct.
-In May, Stone left the project as an executive producer following the disillusion of his company Illusion Entertainment instead preferring to focus on his own directorial efforts with projects under the company to continue under the stewardship of producer Dan Halsted.
+In May, Stone left the project as an executive producer following the dissolution of his company Illusion Entertainment instead preferring to focus on his own directorial efforts with projects under the company to continue under the stewardship of producer Dan Halsted.
 By August of that year, it was reported that Donald Sutherland had joined the cast.

 Reception

 Box office

 The film opened at #2 behind Bring It On, earning $10,410,993 in its opening weekend in the United States.
 The Art of War went on to gross $40.4 million worldwide, against its production budget of $40–60 million budget.